uholeschak/ediabaslib/docs/Deep_OBD_for_BMW_and_VAG.md

 More details could be found here: [Supported adapter types](AdapterTypes.md)

 ## First start
-At the first start of Deep OBD for BMW and VAG you will be asked to extract the ECU files.
+At the first start of the _Deep OBD app_ you will be asked to extract the ECU files.
 The extracted files are very large and requires approximately 2.5GB on the external SDCard.
 An internet connection is required for this to check for update information.
 In the next step a configuration _(*.cccfg file)_ must be created.
 The easiest way to do so is to use the [configuration generator](#ConfigurationGenerator).
 For complex scenarios you could manually create configuration files (see [HowTo create Deep OBD pages](Page_specification.md)).
 After loading and compiling the configuration file, all tabs included in the file will be visible on the main page.
 Before connecting to the vehicle via Bluetooth a [Bluetooth adapter](Build_Bluetooth_D-CAN_adapter.md) has to be selected (or you will be asked when connecting).
-It's recommended to pair the adapter in the android Bluetooth menu before using it in _Deep OBD for BMW and VAG_, because this way a connection password could be assigned.
+It's recommended to pair the adapter in the android Bluetooth menu before using it in the _Deep OBD app_, because this way a connection password could be assigned.

 ### Your first configuration
 Follow the next steps to generate your first configuration (BMW):